arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/rtc/rtc.md

 ---
-title: 'Arduino UNO R4 WiFi Real Time Clock'
+title: 'Arduino UNO R4 WiFi Real-time Clock'
 description: 'Learn how to access the real-time clock (RTC) on the UNO R4 WiFi.'
 tags:
   - RTC